-For pick up by another person, the individual picking up the transcript must provide a Transcript Request Form, found on the Registrar's Web page at www.uaccm.edu, or authorization form signed by the student giving permission for another person to pick up the transcript.
+Individuals other than the student picking up a transcript must provide a Transcript Request Form, found on the Registrar's Web page at www.uaccm.edu, or authorization form signed by the student giving permission for release of the transcript.
 The person picking up the transcript must show a Photo ID at time of pick-up.
 There is no charge for this type of request.